1. Is this Community only for Episcopalians?

 directed toward the Member’s local parish or causes that further the love and compassion of

 Christ.
 Members are responsible for their own books, travel and communication expenses.

 5. I am a member of another Order.
 Can I also be a member with your Community?

 Members of other Orders or Communities can be Friends of our Community.
 Generally,

-people will need to focus and concentrate on one formation journey to get the most from it.
+people will need to focus on one formation journey to get the most from it.

 6. How old must I be to be a member?

 You must be at least 21 years of age to be considered for membership in the Community.